rancher/fleet-docs/docs/oci-storage.md

 * Insecure TLS defaults to `false`, and basic http is disabled by default.
   * Fleet allows these flags for development and testing purposes, but they should never be used in production.
   * If you use these tags, you expose your app to security vulnerabilities, and put cluster workloads, and credentials at a risk of tampering.
-* Changing the secret does not update the deployments, only on the next GIT update it would use the new storage registry.
+* Changing the secret does not update the deployment.
+The new storage registry is used only after the next Git update or when you trigger a force update.

 Fleet uses `gitcredential` secret when the `clientSecretName` field is empty in a GitRepo.
 It uses global `ocistorage` as a fallback if `ociRegistrySecret` is not defined.